 Third, we want a crust that is baked, not soggy.
 If you opt to use the waterbath, be sure to wrap the outside of your pan in aluminum foil to ensure that no water seeps in to muck up your crust.
 I go a bit overboard and wrap my pan with three large layers of heavy duty foil, but I swear to you that extra effort is worth it.

-I’ve got a lot of joy and fun memories from this past week that I’m dying to share with you, but for now, I hope you’ll accept this brown sugar cheesecake.
-It’s sweet, salty, and entirely delicious- a dessert worth sharing with the best blog readers and friends the world has to offer.
+I’ve got a lot of joy and fun memories from this past week that I’m dying to share with you.
+For now, I hope you’ll accept this brown sugar cheesecake.
+It’s sweet, salty, and entirely delicious- a dessert worth sharing with the best blog readers the world has.
 Thank you for continuing to support the Wood and Spoon blog.
 You guys rock.

 If you like this brown sugar cheesecake, you should check out: